 Item Inspection check If inspection is not passed All upholstered parts Check for damage and wear.
 Contact your authorized provider.
 Manually angle adjustable backrest Is the ratchet mechanism of the angle adjustment undamaged and in good working order?
 Contact your authorized provider.
 Do the different adjustment functions work without any problem?
 Contact your authorized provider.
 Removable leg rests Check whether the leg rests can be fixed securely and whether the loosening mechanism is properly operable.
 Contact your authorized provider.
 Check that all adjustment options function properly.
 Contact your authorized provider.
-Casters Check that casters rotate and swivel freely.
-Contact your authorized provider.
+Castors Check the castors and its fixation Contact your authorized provider.